Complete quantum-inspired framework for computational fluid dynamics: Introduction

 \section{Introduction}

-The Navier-Stokes equations are one of the biggest remaining open problems in classical physics~\cite{fefferman2000existence}, with closed-form solutions known only in restricted settings.
-This has given rise to the field of Computational Fluid Dynamics (CFD), entirely devoted to numerical tools for simulations~\cite{DNS_orszag1972numerical}.
-Most state-of-the-art methods rely on a problem-specific discretization of the spatial domain, a {\it mesh}.
+The Navier-Stokes equations remain one of the biggest open problems in physics~\cite{fefferman2000existence}, with closed-form solutions known only in restricted cases.
+This has given rise to the field of Computational Fluid Dynamics (CFD) ~\cite{DNS_orszag1972numerical}.
+Most CFD methods rely on a problem-specific discretization of the spatial domain, a {\it mesh}.
 There, the velocity and pressure fields are represented by vectors whose dimension is given by the mesh size.
 However, the precision required to capture relevant dynamics often translates into prohibitively high dimensions.
 For instance, for an accurate description of turbulent flows, the ratio between the largest and the smallest length scale in the mesh must grow with the Reynolds number~\cite{kolmogorov1941local,pope_2000}.
 The resulting mesh can then have sizes that render the problem intractable for standard methods.
-This is a manifestation in CFD of the infamous \textit{curse of dimensionality}, and it constitutes the most serious limitation of standard mesh-based solvers in practice.
+This is a manifestation in CFD of the infamous \textit{curse of dimensionality}, the most serious limitation of state-of-the-art mesh-based solvers.

-A similar limitation arises in simulations of quantum many-body systems, described by Hilbert spaces exponentially large in the number $N$ of particles \cite{eisert2010colloquium, poulin2011quantum}.
-There, sophisticated tensor-network techniques~\cite{schollwock2011density,orus2014practical,verstraete2008matrix} have been developed to tackle the problem under the assumption of limited quantum entanglement, i.e. non-factorability of the state vector~\cite{horodecki2009quantum}.
+A similar limitation arises in simulations of quantum systems, described by vector spaces exponentially large in the number $N$ of particles \cite{eisert2010colloquium, poulin2011quantum}.
+There, sophisticated tensor-network techniques~\cite{schollwock2011density,orus2014practical,verstraete2008matrix} have been developed to tackle the problem under the assumption of low entanglement, i.e. non-factorability of the quantum state ~\cite{horodecki2009quantum}.
 The best-known example is matrix-product states (MPSs)~\cite{White_PRL_1992,Vidal_PRL_2003}, also known as tensor trains~\cite{oseledets2011tensortrain}.
-These represent exponentially-large vectors as a 1D array of $N$ matrices whose maximal size (called {\it bond dimension}) depends on the amount of entanglement.
-Hence, low-entangled states can be exponentially compressed by MPSs.
-This explains the good performance shown by MPSs at simulating the dynamics of 1D quantum systems~\cite{eisert2010colloquium,schollwock2011density,orus2014practical,verstraete2008matrix}.
-Today, MPSs and their tensor-network extensions provide the most powerful framework for simulating complex quantum dynamics~\cite{What_limits_the_sim_of_QC_Stoudenmire,Stoudenmire_IBM_simulation}.
+These represent state vectors as a 1D array of $N$ matrices whose maximal size (called {\it bond dimension}) depends on the amount of entanglement.
+Hence, low-entangled states of 1D systems can be exponentially compressed by MPSs~\cite{eisert2010colloquium,schollwock2011density,orus2014practical,verstraete2008matrix}.
+In fact, nowadays, MPSs and their tensor-network extensions provide the most powerful framework for simulating complex quantum dynamics~\cite{What_limits_the_sim_of_QC_Stoudenmire,Stoudenmire_IBM_simulation}.